AMTeam-Heig/Project_01/README.md

 ./start.sh
 ```

-The application can be used over the image in the GitHub Container Registry that offer the possibility of creating images and save them under the GitHub Container Registry .Using this future we created an image contain both the server (openLiberty) and the application .
+The application can be used over the image in the GitHub Container Registry.
+That offers the possibility of creating images and saving them under the GitHub Container Registry.
+Using this feature we created an image containing both the server (openLiberty) and the application.
- All you need is to run this :
+All you need to test it is to run this script :
  ```bash
 docker run 9080:9080 ghcr.io/amteam-heig/project_01/stackover-goat/stackovergoat:latest
  ```

+_Team : Clarisse Fleurimont, Baptiste Hardrick, Elodie Lagier and Walid Massaoudi_